Iona Nikitchenko

-Major-General Iona Timofeievich Nikitchenko (Russian: Иона Тимофеевич Никитченко; 28 June 1895 – 22 April 1967) was a Russian judge who served on the Supreme Court of the Soviet Union.
+Iona Timofeievich Nikitchenko (Иона Тимофеевич Никитченко; 28 June 1895 – 22 April 1967) was a Soviet judge who served on the Supreme Court of the Soviet Union.
 He later served on the International Military Tribunal during the Nuremberg trials as a judge for the Soviet Union.

 Early life and career

 Iona Nikitchenko was born to a peasant family in khutor Tuzlukov (now Rostov Oblast).
 He studied at his local Agricultural Institute and from 1916 was a Bolshevik.
 His court experience started in May 1920 when he was appointed as the chairman-deputy of the Military Court of Semirechye Army Group during the Civil War.
 During the Russian Civil War, he participated on the frontlines in Central Asia.
 In 1924, he was appointed as the member of the Military Court Collegiate of the Moscow Military District.

 As deputy chairman of Military Collegium of the Supreme Court of the Soviet Union, Nikitchenko presided over some of the most notorious of Joseph Stalin's show trials during the Great Purges from 1936 to 1938 and notably sentenced Lev Kamenev and Grigory Zinoviev.